truenas/documentation/content/TruenasApps/_index.md

 ***Application* Configuration** shows required and optional settings for that app.
 For example, the MinIO app uses  **MinIO Configuration**.

-Typical settings include admin user credentials, environment variables, additional argument settings, name of the node, or even sizing parameters.
+Typical settings include admin user credentials, environment variables, additional argument settings, the name of the node, or even sizing parameters.

 Sometimes users show in a **Users and Group Configuration** section.
-If not using the default user and group, create the new user (and group) to manage the application before using the installation wizard.
+If not using the default user and group, create a new user (and group) to manage the application before using the installation wizard.
 {{< /expand >}}

 {{< expand "Network Configuration" "v" >}}